 “If your firm has multiple specialities with different target markets, you will need to develop separate plans for each practice group to support their growth and success – in addition to the firm-wide plan.”

 The strategy here is to be as specific as possible with your targeting.
-Not only will you increase your chances of making an impact, but you’ll receive higher quality visitors to your site.

 Consider these numbers: